Greece: Port Police Protocol

 Port Routine

 - The Reality.
-The normal routine in Oct 07 was for all yachts to be asked to visit a port police office with their papers at least once every 30 days while cruising, and always to visit an office if called upon to do so.
+The normal routine in Oct 07 was for all vessels to be asked to visit a port police office with their papers at least once every 30 days while cruising, and always to visit an office if called upon to do so.
 On such a visit your DEKRA will be stamped in an 'entry' box and your papers will be checked and some details recorded.
 If you have an entry stamp for a port, when you leave, you must obtain an exit stamp.
 To obtain the exit stamp you pay a port entry fee (€45 for 12 metre yacht), and yachts in transit (It's often assumed that all foreign flags are in transit) will pay a similar additional berthing fee .
 This berthing fee is not payable by EU flagged yachts with marina contracts, but is still often charged in error.
 Take your contract with you if you want to challenge it!
 Finally, you may be asked to leave a crew list.
 If you haven't got one, make it out on the spot (passport nos, date of birth).

 Quayside Staff.